-With the new hands-free law in Washington, regarding cell phone use while driving, there is a frequently asked question regarding pulling over on the freeway to make a call.
-Can you pull off into the shoulder lane to use your electronic device?
+With the new distracted driving law in Washington State regarding cell phone use while driving, there is a frequently asked question regarding pulling over on the freeway to make a call.

 This has become a common trend lately, Leary says.